-The memory of Jefferson Davis is still powerful in many places.
-His birthday is celebrated as an official holiday in four states (Alabama, Florida, Mississippi, South Carolina) and several others hold Confederate Memorial Day (as opposed to National Memorial Day) on June 3rd, even though it is really the last Monday is April.
-The Jefferson Davis Highway snakes around the corridors of power in suburban Washington, DC, and sculptures and statues of the man adorn various places from Stone Mountain, Georgia to the University of Texas in Austin.
+The memory of a beloved President lives on forever, such as the revere felt for the first (and only) President of The Confederate States of America, Jefferson Davis.
+His birthday is celebrated as an official holiday in four states (Alabama, Florida, Mississippi, South Carolina) and several others hold Confederate Memorial Day (as opposed to National Memorial Day) on June 3rd, his birthday, even though officially CMD is the last Monday is April.
+The Jefferson Davis Highway snakes around the corridors of power in suburban Washington, DC, and sculptures and statues of the man adorn various places from Stone Mountain, Georgia, to the University of Texas in Austin.

-During the closure, more than $3mm was spent to repair the elevator, install a backup generator and make the monument handicapped accessible.
+During the closure, more than $3 million was spent to repair the elevator, install a backup generator, and make the monument handicapped accessible.

 The Davis monument was conceived in 1907, at a reunion of the Orphan's Brigade of the Confederate Army.
 In 1917, construction began.
 After a halt during World War I, the obelisk was finally completed in 1924.

 The walls are seven feet thick at the base, two feet thick at the top.
 The monument features an elevator to an observation room.

 The monument also has a visitors center, which "enlightens visitors on the unique history that caused its preservation."
 The center includes a gift shop featuring Kentucky handcrafts, souvenirs, books and Civil War memorabilia.
 The controversial Confederate battle flag does not fly over the monument (less incendiary Confederate government flags do), but battle flag souvenir desk sets can be purchased in the gift shop.